commercionetwork/commercionetwork/docs/x/docs/README.md

           "organization",
           "country"
         ],
-        "vcrId": "<identity VCR Identifier",
+        "vcr_id": "<identity VCR Identifier",
-        "certificateProfile": "<one of the profiles supported by S>" }
+        "certificate_profile": "<one of the profiles supported by S>" }
   }
 }